ezekg/sitepoint-programmatically-insert-wp-posts/create-posts-from-csv.md

 // ..
 ```

-### What next?
+So, what's next?
 To put it as simply as I can: we push the button.
 All of our hard work is about to pay off (hopefully).
 When we push the button, our code should check for the post variable, then it'll run through our script and insert our posts.
 Nice and easy.
 Here's a screenshot for all of us visual people:

 ![Executing our script and inserting the posts](https://raw.githubusercontent.com/ezekg/sitepoint-programmatically-insert-wp-posts/master/screenshots/insert-posts.jpg)